Tuition and Funding

 1. stipends paid directly to the student;

-3. tuition waivers that waive the out-of-state portion of the tuition billed.
+3. Non-resident tuition awards or waivers paid directly to The University of Texas at Austin on behalf of the student awarded that decrease the out-of-state portion of the tuition billed.

+Tuition fellowships will be applied to each semester’s tuition bill before 1st tuition payment deadline.
 If you need assistance to pay your tuition prior to receiving your award, please contact the Financial Aid Office.
 Among other types of financial aid, "the University offers two types of short-term loans — Emergency Cash loans and Tuition loans — to help students meet immediate needs."
 More information about these two short-term loans can be found at Financial Aid Cash & Tuition Loans.

 Once a student has accepted a fellowship, it will be paid according to the fellowship agreement and general regulations.
 No action is required by the student to activate the fellowship payments.